suhasbn/TEAMMAIT_Annotation/README.md

 ## Installation

-To install Prodigy, you need to have Python 3.9 or later installed on your system.
-You can install Prodigy using pip by running the following command:
+Python 3.9 or later is needed.
+You can install Prodigy using pip:
 `pip install prodigy -f https://4D57-240B-BE2C-4802@download.prodi.gy`

 I have created a virtual environemnt called `prodigy_env` with the following libraries that I have listed in `requirements.txt`.

 ## Directory Structure

-To use the audio annotation code, ensure that your directory structure is set up as follows:
+To use the audio annotation code, the directory structure is set up as follows:

 `data_directory/
 ├── audio1.MP3